InditexTech/gh-sherpa/CONTRIBUTING.md

 It will generate an HTML file with the coverage report that you can open in your browser.

->NOTE: For Windows WSL users, you may need to convert the `coverage.out` file to a Windows compatible path.
+>NOTE: For Windows WSL users, you may need to convert the `coverage.out` file to a Windows-compatible path.
 You can do it with the following command:
 > ```sh
 > wslpath -w PATH/TO/GENERATED/HTML/FILE
 > ```